v-cap/v-cap/README.md

 :roller_coaster: Such a hard work, hã?

-:dove: Embedded in the spirit of service.
+:dove: Driven by the spirit of service.